Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: ESS in Multiplayer hypermatrix games

 \subsubsection{Mixed ESS}

-The above arguments using Lyapunov function, $V_1$, carry over to the mixed ESS's under Definitions 1e and 2e, leading to the conclusion: Mixed ESS (except mixed 2ESS) is always locally asymptotically fixed point of replicator equation.
-The case of 2ESS is interesting.
+The above arguments using Lyapunov function, $V_1$, carry over to the mixed ESSes under and- and sum-definitions as well, leading to the conclusion: Mixed ESS (except mixed 2ESS) is always locally asymptotically fixed point of the replicator equation.
+The case of 2ESS (or-definition) is interesting.

-First, we recall that interior fixed point can only be a center or saddle node in bimatrix games (see Sec.~\ref{sectionIVB}).
-We now show that--- extending the argument presented in Ref.~\cite{hofbauer_book} for two player setting---similar assertion holds true even for multiplayer bihypermatrix games, i.e., an interior fixed point can neither be a source or sink.
+First, we recall that interior fixed point can only be a center or saddle node in bimatrix games (see Sec.~\ref{sec:mixed_bim}).
+We now show that---extending the argument presented in Ref.~\cite{hofbauer_book,Schuster_1981} for two player setting---a similar assertion holds true even for multiplayer bihypermatrix games, i.e., an interior fixed point can neither be a source or sink.
 It is straightforward to see that, by definition, the internal fixed point ($\mathbf{\hat{x}},\mathbf{\hat{y}}$) of Eq.~(\ref{eqn:replicator_asym_2}) with ${\sf A}={\sf D}=0$ satisfies the following condition: